 With its unique design and stunning decorative elements, the Thracian Tomb of Sveshtari is a testament to human creativity and a window into a bygone era.
 Local artisans from Thrace are believed to have crafted the intricate sculptures that adorn the tomb, showcasing scenes from Greek mythology and various animals like horses and bulls.

-The sculptures also include depictions of mythical creatures like sphinxes and griffins.
-Furthermore, the tomb’s main chamber is adorned with numerous frescoes depicting scenes from daily life during the era of its construction.
-These remarkable features contribute to the inclusion of this site in the list of UNESCO World Heritage sites in Bulgaria.
+The sculptures also depict mythical creatures like sphinxes and griffins.
+Furthermore, the tomb’s main chamber is adorned with numerous frescoes depicting scenes from daily life during its construction.
+These remarkable features contribute to this site’s inclusion in the list of UNESCO World Heritage sites in Bulgaria.

 Thracian Tomb of Kazanlak